asafreedman/fizz-buzz-interview/STEP2.md

 For this step we would like you to do the following:

 `For this part we've created a module that performs the modulo operation and determines if the number is divisible by three and/or five.
-It's called *kc-fizz-buzz*.
+It's called *af-three-five*.
 Install this module using NPM and use it in your Fizz Buzz implementation.
 One catch, though: it operates asynchronously and the response time is variable.
 The function will return a Promise unless the last argument is a function where it will be called as a callback.
 The callback follows Node.js callback conventions.
 An example is provided below and a full description of the module is below.`

 ##kc-fizz-buzz